Monostich: Form

 and "if a monostich has an argument, it is necessarily more subtle."

 A monostich could be also titled; due to the brevity of the form, the title is invariably as important a part of the poem as the verse itself:

 Some one line poems have "the characteristics of not exceeding one line of a normal page, to be read as one unbroken line without forced pauses or the poetics of caesura", and others have "a rhythm, (as with one-line haiku), dividing easily into three phrases".

 History

-Modern monostich was started in Russia in 1894 when Valery Bryusov published the single line of pretty absurdist essence:
+Modern monostich was started in Russia in 1894 when Valery Bryusov published this apparently absurdist single line: